-

 If a transferred credit is later adjusted or disallowed, will the transferee be liable for repayment?

-No. Only the person who originally transfers a credit to another person is liable to repay an adjusted or disallowed amount of credit.
-The transferee may continue to utilize the credit as if the adjustment or disallowance did not take place.
+No. Only an original claimant and transferor is liable to repay an adjusted or disallowed amount of credit.
+A transferee may continue to utilize the credit as if the adjustment or disallowance did not take place.

 -